Sydefix/react-snippets/README.md

 # React snippets

-Here you can find a list of react snippets to make it easier to make websites.
+Here you can find a list of react snippets that can help with making a website.